 Bonus games – These are extra games that often take players to a different screen or alternate part of the game after revealing a certain symbol or combination.
 These offer the opportunity for even more winnings and can include bonus wheels, making a selection, matching symbols, and other unique bonus opportunities with the traditional game.

 Free spins – As the name implies, these are extra spins a player can earn for revealing special symbols or combinations on the reels.
 You’ll receive a certain number of spins without reducing your credit bank.
 The spins can often be retriggered for even more spins within this bonus.
-Some winning symbols may actually show up even more as well during these free spins, meaning more opportunities for some nice cash to hit your bank.
+Some winning symbols may show up even more as well during these free spins, meaning more opportunities for some nice cash to hit your bank.

 Jackpots – These are larger than normal payouts that can range from massive progressive payouts to smaller rewards.